"El Niño" Is Spanish for "The Niño"

 - Inversion: According to their hit song "Me, Myself and I", "De La Soul is from the soul".

-- The social networking website Foursquare has a badge called "French for 'The Moines'", given for exploring different places in Des Moines, Idaho. note
+- The social networking website Foursquare has a badge called "French for 'The Moines'", given for exploring different places in Des Moines, Iowa. note

 - The Simpsons has a few examples.